 Creating Increasing Income in a Bond Bear Market

 One of the two major sources of guaranteed income most people will have in retirement is Social Security.
 It’s been estimated that there will be a 3% Cost of Living Adjustment (COLA) in 2019, which would be the biggest annual hike since 2012.
-Now this year, the Cost of Living Adjustment was 2%.
+Now in 2018, the cost of living adjustment was 2%, which many people were happy to see.
 But that followed a 0.3% increase in 2017 and no increase in 2016.
 These numbers highlight increases in inflation.

 Here’s the problem: since 2009, the average cost of living adjustment has been 1.2%.
 Yes, in the last two years, we’ve had greater increases, but most people haven’t seen that much of a difference on their net check.
-Once you are drawing Medicare after age 65, most people typically have their Medicare premiums deducted from their Social Security check (if they are already drawing it).
+Once you are drawing Medicare (which you are eligible for after age 65), most people typically have their Medicare premiums deducted from their Social Security check (if they are already drawing it).
 The Medicare premium increases have been wiping out most of the increases in Social Security benefits.

 If you are lucky enough to have a pension, many pensions have no cost of living adjustment.
 And even if they do, what is that cost of living adjustment going to look like in the future?
 Inflation is starting to rear its ugly head, and in the traditional sources we draw from for retirement income, we’re going to see little, if any, increases in our income.

 Unfortunately, dependable, increasing income is probably not going to come from the traditional bond market.
 Beware traditional bonds!
+There’s no doubt in my mind that we are on the front end of a bear market in bonds, and what could end up being a historic bear market in bonds.
+Traditional U.S. bonds (including treasuries, investment grade corporate bonds, and investment grade municipal bonds) are, in my opinion, doomed to failure over the next 15-20 years.
 I’m not saying you shouldn’t have any traditional bonds in your retirement portfolio and mutual funds.
-But you have to be very, very careful because while bonds help us in the short term, in the long term, they’re likely to be a losing propositi
+But you have to be very, very careful because while bonds help us in the short term, in the long term, they’re likely to be a losing proposition.